Maria Steen: Political views and profile

 Steen frames her political and social positions through Catholic social teaching, opposing abortion, euthanasia, assisted suicide and the death penalty, and has cited papal encyclicals such as Evangelium Vitae to emphasise the sanctity of life from conception to natural death.
 She also opposed same-sex marriage and campaigned against its legalisation in Ireland.
+In July 2026, Steen stated "our children are now indoctrinated in school into belief that abortion is ok…that a child can have two mummies or two daddies".

+Steen has argued that Christianity forms an integral part of Ireland's national identity and has opposed proposals to remove references to God from judicial declarations and other aspects of public life.
+She has argued that Ireland is experiencing a crisis of identity arising from a decline in its religious and cultural heritage, has criticised what she describes as secular and progressive trends in Irish public life, and has expressed concern about demographic decline, arguing that it poses a greater long-term challenge than climate change.

-Steen has promoted homeschooling and the primacy of parents in education, defended the role of stay-at-home mothers, and argued that constitutional protections for the family and home should be preserved.
-In 2022, she spoke out against what she called “gender-erasing mania,” arguing that Article 41.2 of the Constitution should be retained as it acknowledges the contribution women make in the home.
+Steen has promoted her values of homeschooling and the primacy of parents in education, defended the role of stay-at-home mothers, and argued that constitutional protections for the family and home should be preserved.
+In 2022, she spoke out against what she called "gender-erasing mania", arguing that Article 41.2 of the Constitution should be retained as it acknowledges the contribution women make in the home.
 She said the provision does not confine women to the home but honours their role in family and society.
 Steen maintained that women are generally more invested in homemaking than men, and that this idea should not be dismissed as a stereotype.
 She accused feminists of inconsistency for seeking recognition of unpaid care work while pushing to remove constitutional acknowledgement of it.

 During her pursuit of a presidential nomination, Steen was described by the Irish Examiner as a "strong debater" and by columnist Mick Clifford as "a highly able debater", and by The Irish Times as "an intelligent and compelling advocate for stay-at-home mothers" with "considerable political experience" campaigning in various referendums.